Original operating instructions

 - Never store batteries in direct sunlight, on heating units or behind a window pane.

-TroubleshootingIf the trouble you are experiencing is not listed in this table or you are unable to remedy the problem by yourself, contact Hilti Service.
+TroubleshootingIf the trouble you are experiencing is not listed in this table or you are unable to remedy the problem by yourself, please contact Hilti Service.

 |Trouble or fault